 If you want to celebrate Taco Tuesday, but realize you’re out of hard shells, you can just make your own from soft tortillas.
 This is a simple trick with amazingly tasty results.
 Just lay the Tortillas on a damp cloth and microwave them for about 30 seconds.

 This will get them nice and pliable.
 Now, pull out your oven rack and carefully hang the tortillas on the bars so that they’re balanced.
 Set the oven to about 350 degrees.

 Your Tortillas should hang down and begin to crisp up.
 Cooking time is going to vary a little bit depending on the thickness and type of Tortilla that you have, so be sure to check them every couple of minutes until you reach your desired level of crispiness.

-If you have a little DYI in you DNA you can even say money on popular snack foods like these Mozzarella sticks.
+If you have a little DYI in your DNA, you can even say money on popular snack foods like these Mozzarella sticks.
 Mozzarella sticks can get expensive whether you’re buying them at a restaurant or packaged frozen.
 Save money by making your own with just string cheese and Wonton wrappers or egg rolls.

 Moisten the remaining quarter with water and roll it up to tightly seal it.
-Now just make sure that the Wanton rapper is sealed around the cheese pretty well before cooking it.
-Now you can fry these in either an electric skillet with half an inch of oil at 375 until golden or brown or in a deep fryer at 375 for about two and a half minutes.
+Just make sure that the Wanton rapper is sealed around the cheese pretty well before cooking it.
+You can fry these in either an electric skillet with half an inch of oil at 375 until golden or brown or in a deep fryer at 375 for about two and a half minutes.
 Once they’re golden brown, drain them on paper towels before serving with Marinara sauce.
 They’re cheap and easy to make and best of all, they’re much healthier.
 You can also customize them to your liking.
 You know, add some extra cheese, Pepperoni, Jalapenos, Bacon, whatever you want.
-This tip will help you save money on many people’s favourite appetiser.
+This tip will help you save money on many people’s favorite appetizers.

 SUGGESTED READING FOR YOU